 My friends didn’t buy it, so I sent them pictures of me in that faraway place with my aunt edited by Photoshop — good thing my editing skills are the best!
 They still didn’t buy it, but at least they gave up pestering me to come (they know me so well).
 Needless to say, they didn’t invite me to my friend’s wedding afterwards.

-What’s your most extreme story about avoiding people?
-Let us know in the comments.
+Introvert, what’s the most extreme thing you’ve done to avoid people?
+Let me know in the comments.